Combinatorics of faithfully balanced modules: Introduction

 \begin{thm} If $T$ is a basic classical tilting module for an artin algebra $\Lambda$, i.e.\ $T$ has projective dimension $\le 1$, then $T$ is $\gen_1$-critical.
 If in addition $\Lambda$ is hereditary, then $T$ is minimal faithfully balanced. \end{thm}

 It follows that any $\tau$-tilting module is $\gen_1$-critical and balanced.
-In the diagrams above, the first five $\gen_1$-critical modules are tilting modules.
+In Figure~\ref{fig_fbgencats}, the first five $\gen_1$-critical modules are tilting modules.
 These and the sixth module are minimal faithfully balanced.
 The last $\gen_1$-critical module is not minimal faithfully balanced.
 Note that although all minimal faithfully balanced modules for $\Lambda_3$ have 3 indecomposable summands, the module

 is a minimal faithfully balanced for $\Lambda_4$, but it has more than 4 indecomposable summands.
 To count faithfully balanced modules for $\Lambda_n$ we prove the following in section \ref{s:fbcount}.